-All petroleum is made up of algae (and other micro critters—sorry, not dinosaurs, despite what you may have heard) that's been fossilized and compressed and heated over eons.
+All petroleum is made up of algae (and other micro critters--sorry, not dinosaurs, despite what you may have heard) that's been fossilized and compressed and heated over eons.
 Once sucked from the earth, petroleum is refined into, among other things, polyurethane (PU), the compound that makes up the foam used in the overwhelming majority of surfboards.
 PU is great for surfboards, terrible for the environment.
-But scientists have recently learned how to convert lab-grown algae oil into PU that's far easier on the environment.
-Algae is grown in big ponds, harvested, then subjected to heat and pressure to cleave its macromolecules into monomers that…look, it's chemistry, it's really complicated.
-The point is, algae-oil production doesn't create all the toxic byproducts and greenhouse gasses of its fossil-fuel cousins.
-Plus, the foam made from algae-based PU is biodegradable.
-And now that foam can be made into surfboards.
+But scientists have recently learned how to convert lab-grown algae oil into PU that's far easier on the environment than its fossil fuel cousins.
+Plus, the foam made from algae-based PU is biodegradable and can now be made into surfboards.

 The second advantage algae oil has is its relatively easy scalability.
 As you likely suspect, scientists didn't start researching algae-oil production because they wanted to build an eco-friendly surfboard.
 Algae oil is a major player in a race to discover affordable biofuels to wean us off the fossil-fuel teat.
 Lots of government and private funds are being pumped into labs to turn our little green friends into a cleaner, friendlier petroleum.
 It just so happened that Mayfield, who was already researching algae oil, is a dedicated surfer.
 When Arctic Foam starting sniffing around for algae-based PU, Mayfield was just the right surfer-scientist to helm the lab side of the project.
 And after prepping pond scum to power cars, making a little surfboard foam is nothing.